-“Succeeding in my career by being educated and trained once for the rest of my life is passé.
+“Succeeding in my career by being educated and trained once for the rest of my career change my life is passé.
 It's no longer enough.
 Every three years, the entire knowledge on the Internet renews itself.
 We need to retrain and reskill multiple times a year because the trends are moving so fast, you have to be learning continuously.”

 Dominic continues: “Maybe we're even moving away from degrees and we're going to challenge-based learning, right?
 Every time I run into a roadblock, I consume knowledge.
 I upskill.
 Then, I run until I hit the next roadblock.
 So I think micro-learning experiences like ours are here to stay.
 By the same way, I think universities are here to stay.
 The mission that traditional education fulfills is also one of personality building.
 For some people, maybe a three to four year college program is better for them to figure out who they are.
 There's more to them than just knowledge transfer.
 Maturing as a human being and using the time to figure out where I fit in life has its justification, too.
 But we'll definitely have to continuously learn multiple times a year, not just once.”

-As Hyrise Academy continues to march towards upskilling 10,000 prospective sales professionals by 2030, founders of virtual academies, bootcamps, and micro-schools continue to move the future of education forward together.
-If we’ve learned anything from our conversation with Dominic, it’s that newer models of education don’t have to replace the traditional models; in some ways, they can learn from one another, and finding the solutions to support niche communities remains the goal for all forms of education.
+As Hyrise Academy continues to march towards upskilling 10,000 prospective and sales training professionals by 2030, founders of virtual academies, bootcamps, and micro-schools continue to move the future of education forward together.
+If we've learned anything from our conversation with Dominic, it's that newer models of education don't have to replace the traditional models; in some ways, they can learn from one another, and finding the solutions to support niche communities remains the goal for all forms of education.